SkygearIO/forgot_password/README.md

 clients not support html email.

 You can also specify the corresponding environment variable indicating the url of the template.
-The plugin will download the template before serving requests.
+The plugin will download the template before sending the email.

 For example, if you want to change how the forgot password email looks, create a text file and save it to